ProfessionalCommunity Edition

 Controls

-The panel also contains the following controls:
+The panel contains the following controls:

-• If the button shows Intercept is on, messages are intercepted.
+• If the button shows Intercept on, messages are intercepted.
 You can also configure messages to be forwarded automatically using the settings for interception of HTTP and WebSocket messages.

 Note